UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/Singularity-Examples/Creating-Your-Own-Tensorflow/README.md

 In this example, we will build an image using Tensorflow 2.0.0, Cuda 10.0, and Python 3.6.

 # Tensorflow and Cuda
 One of the difficulties with installing Tensorflow natively on HPC is library versioning.
-To successfully use a GPU requires that the proper version of Cuda to be installed and this is not always possible.
-For example, older versions of Tensorflow require Cuda 10 and earlier and the drivers on our system do not support these.
+To successfully use a GPU requires that the proper version of Cuda be installed and this is not always possible.
+For example, older versions of Tensorflow require Cuda 10 and earlier which our drivers do not support.

 To find the Cuda you need for your image, see [Tensorflow's documentation on version compatabilities](https://www.tensorflow.org/install/source#tested_build_configurations).
 In this case, because we want to install Tensorflow 2.0.0, we will need to use Cuda 10.0.